ylabonte/ProCon.IP-Smartphone-App/README.md

 and distributable for free and can be used to build custom mobile device compatible web apps and to integrate with further smart home stuff, such as voice assistants.

-Want to read more about this follow up project?
-See: https://github.com/ylabonte/ioBroker.procon-ip
+Want to read more about this follow up project(s)?
+* See https://github.com/ylabonte/ioBroker.procon-ip for an ioBroker (home automation) adapter
+* and https://github.com/ylabonte/procon-ip for the library code.

 # License